MOUNTBATTEN CENTRE, ALEXANDRA PARK

-During the second world war, some of the park buildings were used as a temporary mortuary and an anti aircraft battery were based in the park.
+As was common during the second world war, parks were often put to different uses, some of the buildings at Alexandra Park were used as a temporary mortuary and an anti aircraft battery was stationed here.

 Amy Johnson the famous pioneering female pilot once landed her plane at Alexandra Park en route to a Civic reception.

 Alexandra Park is home to the Mountbatten Centre sports centre, the regional Sports Centre, which houses squash courts, tennis courts, athletics and cycling track.

 The Mountbatten Centre was completely redeveloped during 2009 including the construction of,